Date of last update: April 27, 2020

 We have established an internal complaint review process and will investigate all complaints regarding privacy.
 If a complaint is found to be justified, we will take appropriate measures to correct the situation.

-If you believe that we are not complying with this privacy code, please contact our Customer Relations Centre.
+If you believe that we are not complying with this privacy code, please contact our contact Client Complaint Management Centre.

 If your complaint cannot be resolved through our internal complaint review process, or if you prefer, you have the right to file a complaint with the Office of the Privacy Commissioner of Canada or with your applicable provincial Privacy Commissioner.